 “On-Site Generating Facility” shall mean a class of Interconnecting Customer-owned generating Facilities with peak capacity of 60 kW or less, as defined in 220 C.M.R. § 8.00.

+“Operating Profile” shall mean the manner in which the Facility is designed to be operated, as designated in the Interconnection Application materials, including the amount of export, the times of year, hours of the day and other relevant conditions.
+The Company may require assurances that the system will operate as designed in accordance with Section 4.3.

 STANDARDS FOR INTERCONNECTION OF DISTRIBUTED GENERATION